 You can use Siri to search for content, including cross-platform searches, though Apple’s library of apps isn’t as diverse as Roku’s.
 You can also send images, video, and audio via AirPlay 2 from a supported iOS device.
 You still have access to heavy hitters like Netflix, Hulu, Sling TV, and more recently, Amazon Prime Video (though the app is half-baked compared to other apps on the device).
 Plus, you’ll have access to the iTunes store and your entire iTunes library.
 You can also use intuitive questions and statements for voice-controlled search (“Show me 4K movies on Netflix”) instead of resorting to awkward jargon.

-As far as picture quality goes, the Apple TV supports 4K and HDR in both Dolby Vision and HDR10.
+As far as picture quality goes, the Apple TV supports 4K and HDR in both Dolby Vision and HDR10, though beware: It’s super picky about which HDMI cables you’re using, and might well prevent you from seeing Dolby Vision if your cables aren’t rated for ultra high speed connections.
 Is the Apple TV 4K worth its hefty price tag?
-We’re on the fence there, but if you’re one of those “All Apple Everything” types, this is the streaming device for you.
+We’re on the fence there, but if you’re one of those “all-Apple-everything” types, this is the streaming device for you.

 Google Chromecast (2018)